Boundary representations of hyperbolic groups: Operators in the positive cone

 \section{Operators in the positive cone}

-By the \emph{positive cone of the representation $\pi$} we will understand the weak operator closure of the cone spanned by $\pi(\Gamma)$ in $\mathcal{B}(L^2(\bG,\mu))$.
+By the \emph{positive cone of the representation $\pi$} we will understand the weak operator closure in $\mathcal{B}(L^2(\bG,\mu))$ of the set of linear combinations of elements of $\pi(\Gamma)$ with positive coefficients.
 The purpose of this section is to prove Proposition~\ref{prop:measure-nuclear-operator-in-cone}, which states that operators arising from positive kernels in $L^\infty(\bG^2)$ are contained in the positive cone of $\pi$.
 The operators in question will be constructed as weak operator limits of sequences of weighted averages of normalized operators $\pi(g)$ with $g\in A_R$.
-Convergence will be first tested on Lipschitz functions, and then established using density of Lipschitz functions in $L^2$ and uniform boundedness of the averages.
+Convergence will be first tested on Lipschitz functions, and then established using density of Lipschitz functions in $L^2$, and uniform boundedness of the averages.